samuel-bazinet/Projects1/README.md

     Tired of writting the same numbers over and over?
     This program will help you reduce the amount of time it takes to solve a question

+statsTests.cpp
+    A program to run the stats functions

 discTest.cpp
     Just a program to mass test statements
 </p>